Do you need to be more creative on social media—but you’re not inspired? We have tips to help you be creative when you don’t feel like it.

 Why Is Creativity Important?

-Creativity is not just about crafting a better copy or finding a more beautiful image.
+But creativity is not just about crafting a better copy or finding a more beautiful image.

 On a broader scale, creativity results in greater market share and increased revenue, as 82% of executives agree upon, based on a Forrester survey.
 Yet, according to the same research, the majority (61%) of them don’t see their companies as creative.